starychfojtu/ReadingList/README.md

 ## .NET

 - **Pro ASP.NET Core MVC** by Freeman Adam (https://www.apress.com/gp/book/9781484203972)<br>
-Nice book, served me as a better documentation.
-It is very specific thought and I didn't find the examples very good in terms of general programming architecture, but very good for this specific enviroment.
+Fine book, served me as a better documentation.
+It is very specific thought and I didn't find the examples very good in terms of general programming architecture, but sufficient for this specific enviroment.

 - [plan to read] **CLR via C#** by Jeffrey Richter (https://www.amazon.com/CLR-via-4th-Developer-Reference/dp/0735667454v)